windup/windup-quickstarts/weblogic-javaee-servlet/rules-java/README.md

 Review the Quickstart Code
 -------------------------

-The *MyHintsRuleProvider* class extends *WindupRuleProvider* and overrides the following methods:
+The *MyHintsRuleProvider* class extends *RuleProvider* and overrides the following methods:

 * `getExecuteAfter()`: Nothing executes after this, so this method returns an empty list.

-* `enhanceMetadata(Context context)`: This method specifies additional metadata about the Rule instances originating from this WindupRuleProvider.
+* `enhanceMetadata(Context context)`: This method specifies additional metadata about the Rule instances originating from this RuleProvider.

 * `getConfiguration(GraphContext context)`: This method does the following.